wxyz-abcd/node-haxball/README.md

     - `acceptEvent = onOperationReceived(type, msg, globalFrameNo, clientFrameNo, customData)`:  runs for each message received from clients. `type` is the type of the operation, `msg` is the original message. you may modify `msg`'s contents here as you wish. `customData` is an optional data object returned from `room.onBeforeOperationReceived`. `return true` -> accept event, `return false` -> block message from being processed, `throw exception` -> break message sender player's connection. host-only.

   - `callbacks`:
-    - `initialize(room)`: only called once while creating or joining a room, or during a call to `Room.updatePlugin`.
+    - `initialize()`: only called once while creating or joining a room, or during a call to `Room.updatePlugin`.
     - `finalize()`: only called once while leaving a room, or during a call to `Room.updatePlugin`.
     - `onXXXXXXX(..., customData)`: (where `XXXXXXX` is the name of the event) called after `room.onBeforeXXXXXXX(...)` and before `room.onAfterXXXXXXX(..., customData)`. `customData` is the object that might be returned from `room.onBeforeXXXXXXX(...)`.
       - `onRoomLink(link, customData)`: room link was received. host-only.